When it comes to software development, the world is yours to explore. In the last decade, a lot of roads have started leading to Eastern Europe.

 IT speaks English

 In Eastern Europe, not a single line of code will be lost in translation.
-The level of English among the IT workers is simply impressive, for example with Poland being #11 on the English Proficiency Index in the world.
+The level of English among the IT workers is simply impressive, for example, Poland is #11 on the English Proficiency Index in the world.

 Ukraine and Russia have a literacy rate of 99.4% and a lot of graduates speak more than one foreign language.